Your guide to over-the-counter joint pain relief

-Don’t let joint pain keep you down and out
+Don’t let joint pain keep you down and out.

 “There are many ways to deal with chronic joint pain and discomfort, including rest, strengthening, exercise and surgery,” says Dr. Matthew McElroy, a sports medicine specialist at Geisinger.
-“But over-the-counter medications are among the most common treatments people typically start with.”
+“But over-the-counter (OTC) medications are among the most common treatments people typically start with.”

-However, there are many options to choose from.
+But there are many options to choose from.
 Here’s where to start.

 Why do my joints hurt?

 Painful joints can be temporary or ongoing, Dr. McElroy explains, adding that aching joints are caused by many types of injuries or conditions.
 People of all ages and activity levels can have joint pain.
 Your pain might be the result of:

 - Tendon or ligament tear

 - Other injuries

 What about weight loss?